 - Methodical and systematic, with a strong attention to detail and accuracy

-- Action-oriented, confident and able to show initiative
+- Action-oriented, confident and able to demonstrate initiative

 - Operate at the highest levels of integrity and ethics

-- Quality delivery and always conscious of deadlines
+- Quality delivery and always conscious of tight deadlines

 - Cool composed demeanour that is unfased by regular dealings with top government and corporate leaders.